cloudbank-project/tljh-tutorial/content/aws/_index.md

 Here are a few elements that will be common to all console pages we visit:

 - At the top left of the page is a “Services” menu and a search box, both of which can be used to navigate to control panels for the various types of virtual hardware you can provision on the cloud.
-- At the very top right is our username and billing account that we are currently logged in as (blurred in the screenshot).
-Double check sure you’re logged into the proper billing account (the number after the @ sign), which for this workshop is `4298-6685-1652`
+- At the very top right is our username and billing account that we are currently logged in as (username to the left of the @, account number to the right).
 - Next to the username is the current region (eg, data center) we are viewing resources for.
 We can click this to open a menu of other data centers to switch to, allowing us to geographically distribute our virtual resources across the world.
-For this workshop, make sure `Oregon` is selected.
 - Finally, the icon that looks like a boxed `>_` can be clicked to open the AWS CloudShell, a Linux-style bash terminal from which we can do lightweight administration operations, run shell scripts, and use `ssh` to remote-login to virtual machines:

     ![Untitled](./img/Untitled%201.png)